Civil Partnership

 For a long time, same sex couples were ignored by English Family law.
 The Civil Partnerships Act of 2004 brought about legal recognition of same sex unions similar to that of civil marriage.
 Civil Partners are entitled to the same property rights as married opposite-sex couples and have the same tax and pension benefits.
 There is the ability to get parental responsibility for a partner's children, as well as responsibility for reasonable maintenance of a partner and their children.

 There is a formal process for dissolving partnerships that is similar to divorce.
-However, some aspects are different.
-For example, in the dissolution of a civil partnership you cannot cite "adultery" as a reason for the breakdown of the marriage.
-As with divorce, the one ground for filing for dissolution of a civil partnership is that the civil partnership has broken down permanently.
+As with divorce, the one ground for applying for dissolution of a civil partnership is that the civil partnership has broken down irretrievably.

 As with divorce, the Court has powers to order financial relief to parties.